I learned something recently while working with a very smart, very mobile, technology executive.

-Omit any sentimental statements: Please consider the environment before printing this email, or Today's the day to soar, or any other inspirational statements.
+Omit any sentimental statements: Please consider the environment before printing this email, Today's the day to soar, or any other inspirational comments.

 Remember, a mobile signature should enhance information flow.
 If particular information in your mobile signature helps information flow, include it.
 If information is irrelevant, omit it.
 As always, think about what works best for your reader.